alephgamma/RHCA-study-notes/1_EX447_study_notes.md

 3.4.
 Override the name used in the **inventory** file with a different name or IP address

 ### Subtask breakdown
 3.4.1.
-Where are the diffent names?
+Where are the different names?
   ```
   - hosts: localhost
     become: false